-12.1 Subject to this clause and clause 16, we are responsible for loss or damage that is a foreseeable result of our breach of this agreement or us failing to use reasonable care and skill, but we are not responsible for any loss or damage which is not foreseeable.
-Loss or damage is foreseeable if it is an obvious consequence of our breach or if it was contemplated by you and us at the time we entered into this agreement.
+12.1 Subject to clause 12.2 and clause 16, We are responsible for loss or damage that is a foreseeable result of Our breach of this Agreement or us failing to use reasonable care and skill, but We are not responsible for any loss or damage which is not foreseeable.
+Loss or damage is foreseeable if it is an obvious consequence of Our breach or if it was contemplated by You and Us at the time We entered into this Agreement.

-12.2.1 for death or personal injury resulting from our negligence or the negligence of our employees, sub-contractors or consultants; or
+- for death or personal injury resulting from Our negligence or the negligence of our employees, sub-contractors or consultants; or

-12.2.2 for any damage or liability incurred by you as a result of fraud or fraudulent misrepresentation; or
+- for any damage or liability incurred by You as a result of fraud or fraudulent misrepresentation; or

-12.2.3 for breach of your legal rights in relation to the services; or
+- for breach of Your legal rights in relation to the Services; or

-12.2.4 for any other matter for which it would be unlawful to exclude or limit our liability
+- for any other matter for which it would be unlawful to exclude or limit Our liability

-12.5.1 You have in place suitable building and contents insurance to cover accidental damage to your home or its contents; and
+- You have in place suitable building and contents insurance to cover accidental damage to Your Home or its contents; and

-15.5.2 where the Services include our care worker driving your motor vehicle, that you have suitable and adequate motor insurance to cover damage or personal injury caused by the use of the motor vehicle by the care worker to passengers, your vehicle and / or third parties or their property.
+- where the Services include Our Care Worker driving Your motor vehicle, that You have suitable and adequate motor insurance to cover damage or personal injury caused by the use of the motor vehicle by the Care Worker to passengers, Your vehicle and / or third parties or their property.

 13 Withdrawal of the Service

-13.2 Smoking: for the health and safety of our staff we ask you and anyone else present in your home, to refrain from smoking and ventilate any room that will be used for your care for at least one hour before the agreed time.
-If you smoke while your care worker is with you, the care worker will be obliged to leave your home for the duration of your smoking.
-Any additional requirements or any variation to this clause will be specified in your care plan.
+13.2 Smoking: for the health and safety of Our staff We ask You and anyone else present in Your Home, to refrain from smoking and ventilate any room in that will be used for Your care for at least one hour before the agreed time.
+If You smoke while Your Care Worker is with You, the Care Worker will be obliged to leave Your home for the duration of Your smoking.
+Any additional requirements or any variation to this clause will be specified in Your Care Plan.

-14.2 If you begin receiving services during the Cancellation Period, we will be entitled to charge for any services provided to date during the Cancellation Period even if you subsequently cancel our agreement during the Cancellation Period.
-If we complete the provision of the Service during the Cancellation Period, you will lose your right to cancel during that period.
-Any Fees paid in advance in respect of services not yet provided during the Cancellation Period will be refunded to you to the account requested by you.
+14.2 If You would like Us to begin providing the Service during the Cancellation Period, You will need to let Us know.
+We will be entitled to charge for any Services provided during the Cancellation Period if You subsequently cancel Our Agreement during the Cancellation Period.
+If we complete the provision of the Service during the Cancellation Period, You will lose Your right to cancel.
+Any Fees paid in advance in respect of Services not yet provided during the Cancellation Period will be refunded to You to the account requested by You.

-14.4 For services of less than 1 month in duration, irrespective of the number of hours per month, you must give us at least one weeks’ notice in writing if you no longer require the services or want to suspend the services for a period of time once the cancellation period has expired.
-You will be responsible for and obligated to pay all applicable fees during this notice period in accordance with this agreement and your care plan.
+14.4 For Services less than 1 month in duration, irrespective of the number of hours per month, You must give us at least one weeks’ notice in writing if you no longer require the Services or want to suspend the Services for a period of time.
+You will be responsible for and obligated to pay all applicable Fees during this notice period in accordance with this Agreement and Your Care Plan.
 Unless this termination is caused by your safety or comfort being compromised, in which case there will be no charge.

-14.6 For our hourly / visiting care, if you wish to cancel / suspend an individual visit you must give us at least 7 days notice, otherwise you will be charged for the visit in full (including, if the visit falls on a Bank Holiday, any applicable additional fees as set out in clause 3.15).
+14.6 For our Hourly / visiting care, You wish to cancel an individual Visit You must give us at least 48 hours’ notice otherwise You will be charged for the Visit in full (including, if the Visit falls on a Bank Holiday, any applicable additional Fees as set out in clause 3.15).

-14.9.2 immediately on written notice if you or a third party who has agreed to pay your fees (or part of them) fails to pay your fees within 21 days of the date of invoice; or
+- immediately on written notice if a third party who has agreed to pay Your Fees (or part of them) fails to pay Your Fees within 21 days of the date of invoice; or

-14.9.3 immediately if we can no longer provide the services in accordance with applicable law and / or if (at our sole the discretion and reasonable opinion) the safety or comfort of our care workers are compromised or is likely to be compromised; or
+- immediately if we can no longer provide the Services in accordance with applicable law or at Our sole the discretion and reasonable opinion the safety or comfort of our Care Workers is compromised or is likely to be compromised; or

-14.9.4 after giving 7 days’ written notice that we are unable to meet your needs, in accordance with clause 2.9.
+- after giving 7 days’ written notice that We are unable to meet Your needs, in accordance with clause 2.10.

 15 Third Party Rights